Zhyrovichy Irmologion

-The Zhyrovichy Irmologion (Жыровіцкі Ірмалой, Zhyrovitski Irmaloy) is a significant musical manuscript and monument of Orthodox liturgical chant.
-It is a Belarusian-Ukrainian collection of mixed composition using linear notation.
-It reflects the early history of singing at the Zhyrovichy Monastery.
-The manuscript documents the early tradition of Belarusian Greek Catholic (Uniate) singing, which at the time of the collection's creation did not fundamentally differ from the Eastern Orthodox tradition, although divergences later appeared in the Uniate repertoire.
+The Zhyrovichy Irmologion (Жыровіцкі Ірмалой, Zhyrovitski Irmaloy) is a 17th-century illustrated musical manuscript of Orthodox Catholic liturgical chants, known as an irmologion.
+The manuscript is a Belarusian-Ukrainian language collection of mixed compositions following a linear musical notation.
+It reflects the history of singing at the Zhyrovichy Monastery and the early tradition of Belarusian Greek Catholic (or Uniate) singing, which at the time of the manuscript's creation, did not fundamentally differ from the Eastern Orthodox tradition (divergences would later appear in the Uniate repertoire).

 History

-An archeographical analysis and description of the Zhyrovichy Irmologion manuscript was conducted by the Ukrainian source study expert Liubov Dubrovina.
+An archaeographical analysis and description of the Zhyrovichy Irmologion manuscript was conducted by the Ukrainian source study expert Liubov Dubrovina.
 According to her dating, the majority of the collection belongs to the 1620s, with a small portion of texts dating to the 1640s (up to 1649).
 According to Belarusian musicologist Volha Dadzijomava, the Zhyrovichy Irmologion was created in 1649 in the Zhyrovichy Dormition Monastery, which was already Uniate at that time.

 Judging by the marginalia in the manuscript, the scribe or compiler was Ioann Kolbek, who in 1661 "brought [it] as an eternal gift to the miraculous icon of the Most Holy Theotokos of Zhyrovichy and the church of her foundation..."
 Ivan Kuzminsky of the Tchaikovsky National Music Academy of Ukraine also believes that the Irmologion was copied by Ioann Kolbek in 1661, adding that the copying took place directly within the walls of the Zhyrovichy Monastery.

 Another viewpoint suggests that a folio inscription indicates the transfer of the text to the Zhyrovichy Monastery in 1662 "as an eternal gift for his health and salvation and that of his kin..." (folios 2–15), which is significantly later than the compilation of the collection.
 This supports the theory that the Irmologion, with its diverse repertoire, was not based on a local protograph, but rather that its repertoire was mastered within the monastery after the manuscript was donated.
 After receiving the Irmologion, it was used for a long time in the "choir of the Zhyrovichy church" (folios 24–26).
 Its subsequent location is known to have been Pochayiv in 1761, after which it was held in the library of the Suprasl Monastery.
 Currently, the Zhyrovichy Irmologion is kept in the funds of the Vernadsky National Library of Ukraine (Institute of Manuscripts of NBUV, F. 1.
 No. 3367).